d-exclaimation/seraph/docs/getting-started/existing-project.md

 </html>
 ```

-In the code above, we are using `sr.hydrate` to use the existing DOM element with the id `count-number` and `btn-dec` and `btn-inc` respectively, instead of creating a new element.
+In the code above, we are using `hydrate` to use the existing DOM element with the id `count-number` and `btn-dec` and `btn-inc` respectively, instead of creating a new element.

 ## Adding more logic